 All members of the public addressing the Council must extend due courtesy and respect to the Council and the processes under which it operates.
 If a member of the public fails to do this the Chairperson can remove them from the Chambers.
 All members of the public must also comply with Council's Council Meetings policy in relation to meeting procedures and public participation at meetings.

-There was one Public Deputation listed on tonight's agenda.
+There are no Public Deputations listed on tonight's agenda.